RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_plugin/index.rst

 Plugins in Rxn Rover typically interact with hardware devices; however, purely software-based plugins can exist in the form of analytical tools, simulation tools, etc. Before you begin writing a plugin for a specific type of hardware, you'll need to consider whether you require a custom device driver or if you can use an existing one.
 Some manufacturers might already provide a LabVIEW driver.

 .. note::
-   All Rxn Rover plugins require the `DynamicReentrant <https://github.com/RxnRover/DynamicReentrant>`_ library installed.
+   All Rxn Rover plugins require the `DynamicReentrant <https://github.com/RxnRover/DynamicReentrant>`_ library to be installed.
 This library is provided by the Rxn Rover team to facilitate communication with RxnRover.

 Understanding the Plugin Structure
 ----------------------------------